PV-Lab/hte_degradation_chamber/README.md

 Use of the degradation chamber:

-- MIT Gen 1 Chamber build guide.docx
+- MIT Gen 1 Chamber build guide.pdf

 Analysis of the resulting picture data: